ROVI-org/services-demonstration/docs/services.md

 ## DB Status Query

-The `/db/stats` retrieves basic information about the data stored in SQL.
+The `/db/stats` list which battery datasets are available.
 The endpoint returns a record for each table describing:

+- If metadata are available
+- If data are available
+- If an estimator is registered
 - The number of rows
 - The schema for the table